graham-mcleod/GRDA-N3-encephaloapthy-model/README.md

 ## Experimental path

-Wake (state 0), N3 (state 2), and states 5--48 were each run for 120 simulated
+Wake (state 0) N3 (state 2) were each run for 120 simulated seconds
+To test different parameter combos, novel states 5--48 were each run for 120 simulated seconds.
+This was done iteratively a few states at a time, building on knowledge from all prior runs.
-seconds.
-N3 and states 35, 38, 39, and 40 were tested across three random
+Due to promising initial results, states 35, 38, 39, and 40 were tested across three random seeds, as was N3 for comparison.
-seeds.

 **Recurrent cortical drive** refers to the PYR->PYR AMPA-D2 gain, which controls pyramidal-cell self-excitation but may also affect miniature events.